awsdocs/amazon-appstream2-developer-guide/doc_source/embed-streaming-sessions.md

    https://content.training.example.com/authenticate?parameters=authenticationcode
    ```
 **Note**
 When you create a custom domain, you can use the domain for embedded AppStream 2\.0 streaming sessions only in the AWS Region for which it was configured\.
 If you plan to support custom domains in multiple Regions, create a custom domain for each applicable Region\.
+Also, embedded streaming sessions are only supported over HTTPS \[TCP port 443\]\.

 1. Add **appstream\-custom\-url\-domain** to the header of the webpage that will host the embedded streaming sessions\.
 For the header value, use the domain that your reverse proxy displays to users\.
 For example: